 For Christmas, I simply used a tree cutter & drizzled them with melted chocolate (mix a little milk & plain chocolate together for a richer flavour), then simply adorned them with some sugar sprinkles.
+Why not try making cute reindeer cookies too!
+Simply use an upside-down gingerbread man cutter to shape your cookie dough & decorate with rolled out fondant or modelling chocolate.
 They are so easy to make & perfect treats for sharing.

 So this St Valentine’s Day, give your Sweetheart some sugar & share these love bites!
 Stay hungry! 😉 A x